In this article, we will take a look at the antiviral effects of CBD in relation to the COVID-19 virus.

 It’s thought that COVID-19, in the later stages of infection, can induce such a cytokine storm.

 This study showed that CBD can reverse COVID-19-induced cytokine release that in turn is caused by changes in host gene expression.

 While the exact mechanism of action responsible for this effect needs further research, in a different study, it’s hypothesized that CBD acts as an ‘inverse agonist’ of the Cannabinoid 2 receptor (CB2).

 This means CBD can block the activation of the CB2 receptor.
 Preventing the activation of the CB2 receptor, in turn, has been shown to inhibit immune cell migration.
 The inhibition of immune cell migration, in turn, is associated with anti-inflammatory effects.

-CBD Users Have Statistically a Lower Chance to Contact COVID-19
+CBD Users Have a Statistically Lower Chance to Contract COVID-19

 This study also analyzed 93000 patients tested for COVID-19 at the University of Chicago Medical Center and whether they had any cannabinoids in their medical records.
 400 Patients had one or more cannabinoids in their medical records.